-12. At all times related to this complaint, Respondent required that when mentees at the Leving Firm went to court, they were to be accompanied by their mentors, regardless of the nature of the court appearance, and at Respondent's direction each attorney charged the client for at least one hour of time for the court appearance regardless of its actual length.
+12. At all times related to this complaint, Respondent required that when mentees at the nature of the court appearance, and at Respondent's direction each attorney charged the client for at least one hour of time for the court appearance regardless of its actual length.